retrogradeorbit/wireguard-switcher/README.md

 ## Operation

 On startup, the systray application reads the contents of the `/etc/wireguard` directory.
 For each file it finds matching `*.conf` is makes a menu entry for that connection.

+## Bugs

+GraalVM's native-image presently doesn't work for swing/awt apps.
+See: https://github.com/oracle/graal/issues/1327

+So I am using `lein-bin` to build a single executable for distribution.
+This requires that the machine you are installing the application on have a working Java JVM installed.

 ## License